mathematicalthinking/vmt/README.md

 We should have some sort of small animation to signify the click is registered or at the very least change the color for selected so it doesnt match hover.
 Its confusing when you click de-select but then nothing appears to happen because you're still hovering over it
+1. Transitions not working on dropdown (not a huge deal right now)

 ## Bugs
 1. ~~We need to disable all buttons related replaying and interacting with the room